bimbinbianca/K-popedia_Gabriela-Bianka/README.md

 # K-popedia
-Kpopedia is an Android application that provides structured information about K-pop artists and groups in a simple and user-friendly interface.
+Kpopedia is an Android applicCompleted – Personal Projectation that provides structured information about K-pop artists and groups in a simple and user-friendly interface.

 ## Features
 - Display K-pop artist and group information